roscarobb21/Strikeball/README.md

 3. Run the project with `yarn start` or `npm start`

+## Change text language:

+1. Navigate to ./src/assets
+2. Open `lang-ro.json` or `lang-ru.json` to edit

 ## Deploy

 In project directory run `yarn build` or `npm run build`

 Wait for the build to finish and copy the build folder into your server or install `yarn global add serve` and run `serve -s build`